Skip to main content

 Do not refactor, abstract, or generalize functionality until you have written the exact same code three times.

-• First time: Just write the code to solve the immediate problem.
-Do not think about reuse.
-If you are building a specific button, build that button.
+• First time: Write the code to solve the immediate problem.
+Do not design for reuse.
+If the task requires a specific button, build only that specific button.

 • Second time: Copy and paste the code.
-Yes, literally duplicate it.
-Make the minor changes needed for the second use case.
-It feels wrong, but duplication is cheaper than the wrong abstraction.
+Duplicate the logic and make the minor changes needed for the second use case.
+While duplication feels wrong, it remains cheaper than implementing the wrong abstraction.

-• Third time: You now have three distinct examples of how this logic is used.
-You have enough context to spot the actual patterns versus the coincidental ones.
+• Third time: You now have three distinct examples of how this logic operates.
+You possess enough context to spot actual patterns versus coincidental similarities.
 Now—and only now—refactor the three instances into a single, shared abstraction.

 Why it works #